Norton Motorcycle Company: Wankel engine

+A civilian version of the Interpol 2 was introduced named the Classic with only 100 bikes being made.
 Subsequent Norton Wankels were water-cooled.
 The Commander was launched in 1988 and was followed by the Spondon-framed F1.
-This model was a de-tuned replica of Norton's RCW588 factory racing machines which won many short distance races, but had many reliability issues requiring frequent servicing; i.e., changing the primary drive chain every 100 miles.
+This model was a de-tuned replica of the Norton RCW588 factory racing machine, which won many short-distance races, but had many reliability issues requiring frequent servicing, in particular changing the primary drive chain every 100 miles.